Amatol: Manufacture and use

 Amatol exploits synergy between TNT and ammonium nitrate.
 TNT has higher explosive velocity and brisance, but is deficient in oxygen.
 Oxygen deficiency causes black smoke residue from a pure TNT explosion.
 The oxygen surplus of ammonium nitrate increases the energy release of TNT during detonation.
 Depending on the ratio of ingredients used, amatol leaves a residue of white or grey smoke after detonation.
 Amatol has a lower explosive velocity and correspondingly lower brisance than TNT but is cheaper because of the lower cost of ammonium nitrate.

 Amatol allowed supplies of TNT to be expanded considerably, with little reduction in the destructive power of the final product, so long as the amount of TNT in the mixture did not fall below 60%.
+For example, 6 tons of TNT mixed with 4 tons of ammonium nitrate would make 10 tons of high explosive, which had adequate performance for most military purposes.
 Mixtures containing as little as 20% TNT were for less demanding uses.

 TNT is 50% deficient in oxygen.
 Amatol is oxygen balanced and is therefore more effective than pure TNT when exploding underground or underwater.
 Relatively unsophisticated cannery equipment can be adapted to amatol production.
 TNT is gently heated with steam or hot water until it melts, acquiring the physical characteristics of a syrup.
 Then the correct weight ratio of powdered ammonium nitrate is added and mixed in.
 Whilst this mixture is still in a molten state, it is poured into empty bomb casings and allowed to cool and solidify.
 The lowest grades of amatol could not be produced by casting molten TNT.
 Instead, flaked TNT was thoroughly mixed with powdered ammonium nitrate and then compressed or extruded.